yuhexiong/project-gutenberg-crawling-python/README.md

 # Project Gutenberg Crawling

 Crawl project gutenberg books
+Set how many books you want to crawl in line 59
 Use regex to get chinese content
 Save a book as a txt